• Skip to primary navigation

 • In a separate large bowl, sift together the cocoa powder, confectioner's sugar and almond flour.
 Discard any large pieces of almond remaining.
 Set the bowl aside.

-• Beat the egg whites on medium speed until foamy, about 8 minutes or so.
+• Beat the egg whites on medium speed until foamy, about 3 minutes.

 • Whip the egg white mixture until stiff peaks form.
 The meringue will stand up straight when the whisk is removed.
 The egg white mixture will be thick and glossy.